Top

 Facing a second, third, or subsequent DWI charge in Texas can have severe and enduring impacts on your life, including substantial fines, lengthy license suspensions, and even incarceration.
 The State of Texas is well known for its stringent DWI law enforcement and aggressive pursuit of convictions.

-At Winters & Chidester, our team of seasoned multiple DWI defense attorneys leverages their experience as former prosecutors to help clients.
-With this background, our team is ready to offer you invaluable insights into the state's approach to cases involving multiple DWI convictions.
+At Winters & Chidester, our team of seasoned multiple DWI attorneys leverages their experience as former prosecutors to help clients.
+With this background, we are ready to offer you invaluable insights into the state's approach to cases involving multiple DWI convictions.
 We understand the gravity of what you are up against and are prepared to mount a vigorous defense on your behalf.

-Don't hesitate; reach out to our Georgetown-based law firm today to schedule a free, confidential consultation with our team.
+Facing a second, third, or fourth DWI?
+Contact our Georgetown-based law firm today to schedule a confidential consultation with our team.

 The Stakes Rise with Each DWI Conviction